 Demand is real.
 For the Reception entry route captured there were 75 applications for 30 offers, which equates to 2.5 applications for every place.
 That level of competition usually means distance, sibling rules and any priority categories become decisive in practice.

 Nursery admissions run separately and do not guarantee a Reception place, which is a crucial point for parents assuming an automatic path through.
-The nursery admissions page lists 32 morning places and 24 afternoon places for the September 2026 intake, and confirms that Nursery entry does not guarantee Reception entry.
+Families considering nursery should confirm the current intake arrangements, sessions and deadlines directly with the school.

 Open evenings for prospective Nursery and Reception families are listed in mid November, with tours scheduled at 5pm.
 If those dates have passed, the pattern suggests the school repeats open events around the same point in the autumn term for the next cycle.